 Adverse Effects of Applying Kajal

 Most commercially produced kajals are loaded with preservatives and other toxic chemical compounds, such as galena (PbS), minium (Pb3O4), amorphous carbon, magnetite (Fe3O4), and zincite (ZnO) (2).
-These are not at all good for our eyes and can even cause serious damage to them.
+These are not good for our eyes and can even cause severe damage.
 Some of the most common risks associated with the application of kajal include allergic reactions, conjunctivitis, conjunctival discoloration, meibomitis, toxicity, stye, hordeolum, corneal ulcer, uveitis, dry eyes, and even glaucoma.
-The high concentration of lead in kajal can also cause lead storage in our body upon long-term usage.
-This may impact the brain and the bone marrow negatively, thereby causing diseases like convulsions and anemia.
+The high lead concentration in kajal can also cause lead storage in our bodies upon long-term usage.
+This may negatively impact the brain and bone marrow, causing convulsions and anemia.

 How to Make Kajal at Home?

-You can always replace store-bought kajals with your own homemade natural version.
-Simply burn a handful of almonds one by one with a lighter and collect the dark soot under the base of a thin metallic plate.
-Add a few drops of ghee or almond oil to it to come up with thick, creamy consistency and store it in a clean jar.
-This homemade preservative-free kajal will stay intact for almost 4 months.
+You can always replace store-bought kajals with your homemade natural version.
+Burn a handful of almonds one by one with a lighter and collect the dark soot under the base of a thin metallic plate.
+Add a few drops of ghee or almond oil to create a thick, creamy consistency, and store it in a clean jar.
+This homemade preservative-free kajal will stay intact for almost four months.

 Read Also – 5 Best Brands for Colored Mascara Available in India